juhakivekas/explision/README.md

 - The black borders should be cut last.

-There  is probably  a "select  by colour"  tool in  your editor,  that should make printing only parts at a  time easy.
-Make sure not to move the material between rounds.
+There is  probably a "select by  color" tool in your  editor that will make printing  only parts at  a time easy.
+Make  sure not to  move the material on the printing bed between rounds.

 Constructing
 ------------
 The numbers on  the triangles have meaning.
 The markings  are a way to document the  way the  pieces go  together.
 Let's look  at this  by an
 example: